What Do Travel Agents Do? (And How Do They Do It?)

 1. Accreditation number (hey, it’s worth repeating because agents won’t get anywhere without it)

-2. Client's credit card expiration date and security code (unless you an agent is holding the booking, in which case they may not need it quite yet!)
+2. Client's credit card expiration date and security code (unless your agent is holding the booking, in which case they may not need it quite yet!)

 3. Client's passport number